karuppiah7890/distributed-systems/learning/raft.md

 Questions
 - how does leader election work?
 [Question]
 - if there are five nodes and one node is dead, and two nodes are candidates in an election in a term.
 If other two nodes vote for the same one node, will that node become leader?
 Given the 3 votes - from itself, from other two nodes [Question]
 - is it possible that no leader gets elected in a term?
-[Question]
+[Question] [Answered]
 - is it possible that no leader gets elected ever at some point?
-[Question]
+[Question] [Answered]
 - when can leader election always fail for sure?
 Like, a leader is never elected at all, any time.
 Is that possible?
 [Question]

 ---